 Wood also offers that beautiful, natural aesthetic.
-Certain woods also get darker over time, which offers a pleasing aesthetic.
+Certain woods get darker over time, which offers a pleasing aesthetic.
 Wood also has natural patterns which add to the beauty and soothing feel.
 It also matches any style of décor.

 That said, some woods are better than others.

 For instance, pine can be knotty.
 This is fine for some parts of a sauna, but you don't want a bench made of knotty wood, as this can cause skin issues.
-You also want to avoid woods with sap.

-What Kind Of Wood Is Best For An Infrared Sauna?
+What Kind of Wood Is Best for an Infrared Sauna?